This is the easiest tiramisu recipe you’ll ever meet! With creamy coffee and caramel flavors, this tiramisu is the perfect decadent summer dessert.

 Can I use homemade whipped cream?

 You sure can.
 Knock yourself out.
 Finding out how much heavy cream you’ll need is gonna be on you so play with it until you get 3 cups.
 Check out my homemade whipped cream recipe with evaporated milk here.

-- 1 package Lady fingers 12, split in half makes 24 pieces
+- 1 package ladyfingers 12 split in half makes 24 pieces

 - 3 cups whipped topping

-- 8 ounces cream cheese at room temp
+- 8 ounces cream cheese at room temperature

 - 1/3 cup sugar or Splenda

-- 1 teaspoon Vanilla
+- 1 teaspoon vanilla extract

 - 3/4 cup hot water

-- Cocoa Powder for sprinkling on top if desired
+- cocoa powder for sprinkling on top if desired

-- Place 1/2 of whipped mixture over this and spread to cover.
+- Place 1/2 of the cream mixture over this and spread to cover.
 Repeat this process once more and then sprinkle a bit of cocoa powder on top to finish it off, if desired.
-Cover and refrigerate several hours before serving.
+Cover and refrigerate for several hours before serving.
 Serve cold.cocoa powder for sprinkling on top